 DESCRIPTION REPLACEMENT VALUE DATA RELIABILITY

 8 wastewater treatment plants \$13.6m Good

 50% of NRSBU including Bell Island \$47.8m Good

 78 pump stations \$43.9m Good

 3,899 manholes \$25.9m Good

-366km reticulation \$110.8m Good
+366 km reticulation \$110.8m Good

 14,081 wastewater connections \$27.6m Good

 Other assets \$23.2m Good

-"Our waste systems d adversely af receivin o not fect the ng "Our wastewater activities are managed at a level that satisfies the "Our wastewater systems reliably take out wastewater with a minimum of odours, overflows or disturbance to "Our wastewater systems are built, operated and maintained so that failures can be managed and environm ent." community." the public." responded to quickly."
+"Our wastewater systems do not "Our wastewater activities are "Our wastewater systems reliably take out wastewater "Our wastewater systems are built, operated and adversely affect the managed at a level with a minimum of odours, maintained so that failures receiving that satisfies the overflows or disturbance to can be managed and environment." community." the public." responded to quickly."